Scarano/Headword/README.md

 ## The Parser

-The component most likely to be of use to others is the parser ([`ocr/LatticeParser.java`](src/ocr/LatticeParser.java)).
-Although it's in the `ocr` directory with everything else, it is well-factored and not coupled with the non-parsing-related code.
+The component most likely to be of use to others is the parser ([`LatticeParser.java`](src/edu/neu/ccs/headword/LatticeParser.java)).
+Although the parsing code is mixed into the same directory as everything else, it is well-factored and not coupled with the non-parsing-related code.

 The Headword parser uses a lattice-generalized version of Eisner and Satta's (1999) parsing algorithm to perform probabilistic dependency parsing on a weighted lattice.
 Among other things, it can output the highest-likelihood parse among all sentences in the lattice.
 It parses ordinary token sequences as well, by encoding them as trivial (single-path) lattices.